MSc Innovation and EntrepreneurshipFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 You will still be an expert in your chosen subject specialism and you will still be able to go on to careers that require an honours degree in that specialism.
 However you will also be equipped to do much more: to take your subject knowledge and apply it to real-world challenges, to innovate, to work in teams with people from different specialisms, backgrounds and cultures, and to create and implement entrepreneurial plans to take ideas forward.
 These skills are highly valued by all organisations, whether large or small, local or global.

 You may graduate as a member of a new venture that you and your fellow students have created.
-Or you may decide to create your own enterprise or join an existing one.
+You may decide to create your own enterprise or join an existing one.
 Whatever you choose, you will be able to hit the ground running, building on your entrepreneurial and innovation experience.
-You will soon have the satisfaction of seeing your work starting to make an impact – and ultimately changing the world.
+You will soon have the satisfaction of seeing your work starting to make an impact.

 You will graduate with a portfolio of work that shows what you're able to do and you will have a network of professional contacts to draw on.
 You would also be able to go on to further study, either in the UK or internationally.